 If pieces are missing, being able to use the key depends on which piece is missing.
 If part of the bow is missing but there is enough of the shoulder and bow to grip the key, having a piece missing shouldn’t affect the function of the key.
 If the shoulder is also missing, you will likely push the key in too far into the plug and risk getting it stuck or even damaging the lock.

 Over time, older keys can wear when used often, causing the grooves on the bitting to no longer have enough precision to unlock the lock.
-Although an experienced locksmith can usually cut a workable key based on a worn key, it is usually a better idea to simply rekey the lock to a new key.
+Although an experienced locksmith can usually cut a workable key based on a worn key, it is usually a better idea to simply rekey the lock to a new key or replace the lock altogether.
 To prevent this scenario, store original keys and only use copies for regular use unless you have a coded key.